InfuseAI/primehub-site/website/versioned_docs/version-0.0.1/concepts/designs/primehub-integration.md

 ------|---
-_start| To launch a hub while checking the sufficiency of resources, otherwise to stop launching immediately. apply_kubespawner_override| To apply/override values of KubeSpawner. check_event| To check messages of a event to see if resource is suffcient. get_request_resources| To get requests of resources. image_to_override| To override values of an image with a `url` and a `pull_secret` if any. instance_type_to_override| To apply/override values of an `instance type`, such as requests/limits of resources, `node_selector` and `tolerations`.
+_start| To launch a hub while checking the sufficiency of resources, otherwise to stop launching immediately. apply_kubespawner_override| To apply/override values of KubeSpawner. check_event| To check messages of a event to see if resource is sufficient. get_request_resources| To get requests of resources. image_to_override| To override values of an image with a `url` and a `pull_secret` if any. instance_type_to_override| To apply/override values of an `instance type`, such as requests/limits of resources, `node_selector` and `tolerations`.